alRex-U/ParCool/docs/parcool-gude-on-web-v3.0.0.0/actions/slide.md

 ### How to use

-- do Crawl while doing Dashning
+- do Crawl while doing Fast Running